 His book Acting Shakespeare is the product of a long and prosperous career (he was still playing King Lear at the age of 90).
 It’s a brief but potent read, introspective and at times brutally honest.

 “I played in five or six productions of Hamlet over fifteen years — an extraordinary piece of luck for any actor.
 But many people said that my original performance in 1930 was the best because I had no idea that it was going to be good.
 When you get some sort of reputation behind you, it is much harder to live up to it and far more dangerous.
 Also, you are afraid of becoming a bit too pleased with yourself.
-The only thing that gives you satisfaction is to work with new actors around you and a new director who will not allow you to do many of the things you did before.” – Sir John Gielgud from his book, Acting Shakespeare.
+The only thing that gives you satisfaction is to work with new actors around you and a new director who will not allow you to do many of the things you did before.” – Sir John Gielgud, Acting Shakespeare.

 For my money, there has never been an actor more elegant, more inspiring, or more definitively old-worldly than Sir John Gielgud.
 I could listen to his voice for hours, but it isn’t merely because of its mellifluence — it’s what he did with it.
 Like all great artists, he strove to find the intelligence and nobility in the characters he played and remained an industrious student until the day he died.